Investing

 7. Accessibility: You can withdraw whenever you want and as often as you want.

-8. Daily Interest Payments: Interest is credited daily and added to your account.
+8. Daily Interest Payments: Interest is credited to your account daily and added to your account at the end of each month (before that it is shown as ‘pending’).
 There is no need to wait up to a year to receive interest as with some other savings accounts.

 9. Integration with Other Products: For existing Trading 212 users, the Cash ISA seamlessly integrates with other accounts and products on the platform such as the Trading 212 Stocks and Shares ISA and general investment account.